-The library offers digital resources to meet the needs of all of the academic departments.
-A recent addition to the collection is Films on Demand, a video streaming service with documentaries, educational videos and news footage.
+The library offers digital resources to meet the needs of all of the academic departments, including Films on Demand, a video streaming service with documentaries, educational videos and news footage.
 Materials cover many academic subjects including Education, Psychology, Heath, Music, Drama and Theater, Philosophy, World Languages and Cultures, Religion and STEM subjects.

 Thousands of full text newspapers, magazines, and scholarly journals are available through the online databases, including The Press of Atlantic City and The Philadelphia Inquirer.
 In addition, there are digital subscriptions to The New York Times and The Wall Street Journal.
-Print copies of The Press of Atlantic City, The Chronicle of Higher Education, and many other titles are available in each of the libraries.
+Print copies of The Chronicle of Higher Education, and many magazine titles are available in each of the libraries.
 The Chronicle of Philanthropy is kept at the Mullock Family Library.
 In addition, we have resource guides that provide a wide range of information for faculty and students.